UKHO/docs/software-engineering-policies/Logging/LoggingPolicy.md

 ## Retention

-Log retention is manged by the Observability team and is set to:
+Log retention is managed by the Observability team and is set to:

 - **Non-live environments**: 7 days
 - **Live environments**: 90 days